What’s new in 2012

 This release includes the following new features and enhancements:

-This release adds a type of policy that sends email alerts to specified recipients when a session start is detected.
-The alerts are intended for sessions that are recorded according to the set recording policies.
+Previously, email alerts were sent only when a session start is detected.
+This release enhances the feature to trigger email alerts when specified events that are logged according to the active event logging policy are detected.
 The system-defined email alert policy is Do not alert.
 You can create your own custom email alert policies.
 For more information, see Email alert policies.